Clean up quote intake, renewal follow-up, and service requests before they get buried

 Common questions

-Is insurance a good fit for this kind of automation?
+Is insurance a good fit for this kind of workflow help?

 What is a realistic first project for an agency?

-Quote intake, renewal follow-up, or servicing request routing are usually the strongest starting points because they are repetitive, visible, and easy to measure.
+Quote intake, renewal follow-up, or servicing request routing are strong starting points because they are repetitive, visible, and easy to measure.

 Do staff need to learn a whole new platform?